Frequently asked questions

 "Should I book a one-way cruise?"

 All one-way self-drive cruises are subject to change.
 The cruise direction cannot be guaranteed in advance.
 We highly recommend that you consider this and plan accordingly.
 Please ask our advice if you are unsure.
 When booking train tickets, it is possible to purchase tickets that can be modified.
-For pre and post-cruise accommodations, we recommend booking through a site such Booking.com or Hotels.com and selecting hotels which are not payable in advance and which can be cancelled up to 48 hours before arrival.
+For pre and post-cruise accommodations, we recommend booking through a site such as Booking.com or Hotels.com and selecting hotels that are not payable in advance and can be cancelled up to 48 hours before arrival.

 "I find steps difficult."